 Your itinerary is a day-by-day, location-by-location listing of the activities planned for the team's visit.
-Include contact information for each stop along the way so that GSE team members may inform their families at home.
+The host district itinerary must show a location and a contact person for each team member at every moment during the tour.